 - EXAMPLE: "I realized I was singing as I boarded the subway" would become "As I boarded the subway, I realized I was singing!"
 I sang as I boarded the subway."

 • Paragraphs.
 At some point, you can create paragraphs.
 Break when you change focus.
-What you want are small bits to urge your reader to keep reading.
+What you want are small bites to urge your reader to keep reading.
 The easier the read, the greater your audience.
-A great tool is https://wordcounter.net/ that you can bookmark.
+A great tool is https://wordcounter.net/, which you can bookmark.
 When you paste your work in, you'll see a general understanding of the reading level on the right side of the web page.

 Keep the reading level low, once again, for a greater audience—however, do not forfeit sounding like you talk—it needs to sound like you are telling your story.

 • Chapters.
 After paragraphs, you'll begin to break it into chapters.
-When what you're saying has a more significant shift than just going onto a new paragraph or creating a subtitle, then make it a chapter.
+When what you're saying has a more significant shift than just going onto a new paragraph or creating a subtitle, that's when you make it a chapter.

 What you want are small snacks, and shorter stories within your story to urge your reader to keep reading.